McrRaspJam/acacia-acuminata/README.md

 ![screenshot](https://github.com/McrRaspJam/acacia-acuminata/blob/master/screenshot.jpg "")

-This name was also used by our legacy theme, which you can view [here](https://github.com/McrRaspJam/acacia-acuminata-legacy).
+This name was also used by our legacy theme by [Ben Nutall](https://github.com/bennuttall), which you can view [here](https://github.com/McrRaspJam/acacia-acuminata-legacy).